nodarhub/hammerhead_zmq/examples/point_cloud_stream/README.md

 This example shows how to subscribe to `PointCloud` messages being sent by Hammerhead, and then save them as `.ply` files in the `point_clouds` folder.
 You can then open the `.ply` files in other programs, such as CloudCompare.
-Note that due to bandwidth constraints, point cloud streaming may not be enabled on your Orin, or it may only be enabled when other image types are disabled.
+Note that due to the amount of bandwidth required, you should think twice before enabling point cloud streaming in hammerhead.

 To build this example, follow the traditional CMake process: